 - Uninsured drivers

-In most cases the answer is no. Rarely, if the insurance company refuses to bargain, we may recommend you go to trial in the local courts.
-We always base our recommendation on how strong your case is and how likely we believe you are to win.
+In most cases, the answer is no. Rarely, if the insurance company refuses to bargain, we may recommend you go to trial in the local courts.
+We always base our recommendation on how strong your case is and how likely we believe you will win.
 If you choose to go to court, we handle everything for you.

-In most cases, however, car accidents do not go to trial.
-They’re usually worked out through simple negotiation.
-At John Foy and Associates, we will put together a detailed case for exactly how much money you need, and back up every detail with evidence.
+Our lawyers will put together a detailed case for exactly how much money you need and back up every detail with evidence.
 Then we hammer the insurance company at the bargaining table and push them to pay you.
 This is often all it takes to get them to offer you substantially more money.

 - Your consultations are free